bahamas10/basher/README.md

 Of course not.

 Any bash script is already a valid `basher` plugin.
-The logging functions automatically add things like the date, log level, executing plugin name, and line number and filename if `-vvvv` is supplied.
+The logging functions automatically add things like the date, log level, and executing plugin name, as well as line number and filename if `-vvv` is supplied.

-All functions provided by `bahser` are meant for nothing more than convenience.
+All functions provided by `basher` are meant for nothing more than convenience.

 #### I want certain plugins run on certain nodes based on X?
 Is that possible?